hariNHC-98/Docs/Tutorials/09-Using_SD_Card_with_OpenBCI.md

 ![SD_Class](../assets/images/SDclass.jpg)
 ![SD_Cards](../assets/images/MicroSDcards.jpg)

 First thing to know is that low-cost cards and slow speed cards are **not** recommended.
-When shopping for SD cards, make sure to look for high quality (Scan Disk, eg) and high speed (class 10 minimum).
+When shopping for SD cards, make sure to look for high quality (_San Disk_, eg) and high speed (class 10 minimum).
 Look for the symbols to the right to know you are getting the right kind of card.
 You will also want to look for a card that has alot of memory.
 OpenBCI will generate about 1 mega bye of data per minute when it is recording 8 channels at the default rate of 250Hz.
 That's alot of data!

 We've used these two cards in the OpenBCI lab, and they both work great.